lukelovekin/T2A1_Workbook/README.md

 Complete and detailed description of the integrity aspects of the relational database model

+## Manipulative Aspects of the Relational Database Model

 Q11	Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.
 100-200
 This criterion is linked to a Learning OutcomePRG1048-3.3 - Describes the manipulative aspects of the relational database model